{\delta}-rings, perfectoid towers, and lim Cohen-Macaulay sequences: Introduction

 \section{Introduction}

-The aim of this paper is to provide some methods for the construction of perfectoid towers and study their relation with $\delta$-rings and lim Cohen-Macaulay sequences.
+The aim of this paper is to provide some methods for the construction of perfectoid towers and study their relations with $\delta$-rings and lim Cohen--Macaulay sequences.
 The notion of perfectoid towers was introduced in \cite{INS23} as a Noetherian approximation of perfectoid rings with applications to singularities of algebraic varieties.
 The existence of such a tower over a Noetherian ring $R$ enables us to deduce some interesting arithmetic information via tilting correspondence.
-On the other hand, lim Cohen-Macaulay sequences were introduced and studied by Bhatt-Hochster-Ma in \cite{BHM24} with potential applications to the positivity conjecture of the intersection multiplicities of Serre.
-The notion of lim Cohen-Macaulay sequences (see \Cref{LimCMDef}) is a substitute for small (or maximal) Cohen-Macaulay modules.
+The most striking application is the study of purity for the Brauer group and flat cohomology as done in \cite{CK19} and \cite{KS20}.
+The notion of lim Cohen--Macaulay sequences was introduced and studied by Bhatt--Hochster--Ma in \cite{BHM24} with potential applications to the positivity conjecture of the intersection multiplicities of Serre.
+The notion of lim Cohen--Macaulay sequences (see \Cref{LimCMDef}) is a substitute for small (or maximal) Cohen--Macaulay modules.
 In fact, we are motivated by the following conjecture (see \cite[Theorem 6.1]{Ho17} for a precise statement):

-\begin{conjecture}[Bhatt-Hochster-Ma] Every Noetherian complete local domain whose residue field is algebraically closed has a lim Cohen-Macaulay sequence.
-If this conjecture is true, then Serre's positivity conjecture on multiplicities holds true in general. \end{conjecture}
+\begin{conjecture}[Bhatt--Hochster--Ma] Every Noetherian complete local domain whose residue field is algebraically closed has a lim Cohen--Macaulay sequence.
+If this conjecture is true, then Serre's positivity conjecture on multiplicities holds in general. \end{conjecture}

-Motivated by this conjecture, we prove a fundamental result in connection with lim Cohen-Macaulay sequences asserting that perfectoid towers are a source of producing non-trivial examples of lim Cohen-Macaulay sequences.
+Motivated by this conjecture, we prove a fundamental result in connection with lim Cohen--Macaulay sequences asserting that perfectoid towers are a source of producing non-trivial examples of lim Cohen--Macaulay sequences.
+See Definition \ref{invqperf} for notation.